How to Prepare for a Bushfire

 Being prepared equips you with the mental preparedness to act quickly and safely before, during, and after the event.
 By planning beforehand, you can take steps to protect your home and family even before the fire starts.

 You don't have to be an expert to prepare for a bushfire as there are several simple steps you can take to reduce the risk.
-These include ensuring you have an emergency plan in place and removing flammable sources like trees, branches, and debris from around your home or property.
+These include ensuring you have an emergency plan in place and managing flammable sources like trees, branches, and debris from around your home or property.

 Ultimately, preparing for the bushfire season alleviates the uncertainty and anxiety surrounding how you and your family will respond if a fire threat emerges.
 By ensuring your home is well-prepared before a bushfire occurs, you increase your chances of surviving the event.